rhammell/nft-me/README.md

 # NFT-Me
 NFT-Me is a smart contract and companion web app that allows users to capture images from their webcam and mint them as NFTs.

-Included is source code for a smart contract defining an 'NFT-Me' ERC-721 token, and a React app frontend which interacts with the contract.
+Included is source code for a smart contract defining an 'NFT-Me' ERC-721 token, and a React app frontend that interacts with the contract.
 The app provides an interface for connecting a Metamask wallet, capturing webcam images, and selecting which network to mint to.

 ## Setup
 Node.js is required to run this application.
 Begin by cloning this repository and installing the required Node packages: